 9. REGISTRATION/WITHDRAWAL.
 Students are considered registered when they enroll (on-line, or in person, after receiving approval of advisor) in a regularly scheduled class or classes and at that time are considered to have created a binding financial obligation to the college.
 These obligations must be settled with the Business Office at the time of registration or no later than the first day of class.
 If students completely withdraw by the last day of the stated Drop/Add period, their charges will be reversed and refunds will be issued in accordance with the stated refund policy.
+Registered students who have not attended class and have not contacted institutional officers will be automatically withdrawn on the published last date for drop/add with a grade of "W" and not charged for any costs except for the withdrawal fee.

-FAILURE TO ATTEND CLASS IS NOT THE EQUIVALENT OF WITH-DRAWING.
+FAILURE TO ATTEND CLASS IS NOT THE EQUIVALENT OF WITHDRAWING.
 A STUDENT WHO ENROLLS IN CLASS, AND NEVER ATTENDS, AND DOES NOT WITHDRAW WILL BE OBLIGATED TO PAY IN FULL FOR THE CLASS.

-10. DAY STUDENT CLASSIFICATION.
+- 10. DAY STUDENT CLASSIFICATION.
 Brewton-Parker College has two classifications of Mt.
 Vernon Students: Resident and Commuter.
 Resident students are those who reside in one of the residence halls on campus, all of whom are expected to take their meals in the residential restaurant.
-Commuting students are defined as those whose permanent residence is within daily driving distance of the campus, or who are married and have established a residence in the Brewton-Parker area.

-- 11. EXTERNAL PROGRAMS.
+Commuting students are defined as those whose permanent residence is within daily driving distance of the campus, or who are married and have established a residence in the Brewton-Parker area. - 11.
+EXTERNAL PROGRAMS.
 Information on External Programs, fees and financial aid is available in the External Programs Office. - 12.
 HEALTH AND ACCIDENT INSURANCE.
 Brewton-Parker College assumes no responsibility for students' medical expenses.
 The college provides an infirmary with a doctor on duty during posted hours.
 All students must be insured for any health and accident expenses which they might incur.